Akhaled19/Build-an-Interactive-Form/README.md

-# Unit3-Build an Interactive Form
+# Build an Interactive Form

 Azal Khaled's List Pagination and Filtering Project 3 as a TeamTreehouse Full Stack JavaScript Talent Path student.
 This project uses jQuery

 ## App Discription
 * The interactive user-friendly form uses customized, conditional behavior, and interactivity.
 * The form also validates user input and provide helpful error messages when the user enters invalid information into the form fields.
 Some real time validation